 One challenge many healthcare organizations face is navigating language barriers.
 While engaging members or patients with complex care is difficult, language barriers can make driving positive health outcomes seem impossible to achieve.
 Incorporating bilingual care coordination into your organization can foster relationships with Limited English proficiency (LEP) members and patients through mutual language and compassionate care and help provide improved access to vulnerable populations.

 Healthcare organizations that are designing, developing, or optimizing a bilingual care coordination program should consider the following:

 #1: Determine Your Language Gaps

 Limited English proficiency (LEP) is not only a barrier to accessing health care in the first place, but it also affects communication with health care providers and ultimately impacts health literacy.
 Take time to look at your LEP member and patient base communities to determine where your language barriers lie.
 This can help you identify the linguistic and cultural populations you serve so you can best serve them at all junctures in your healthcare system through language services.
 If you’re a provider you can find information on this using the Language Access Plan and Language Access Program Audit.
-If you’re a payer and you’d like to observe your present language obstacles, review your internal cultural competence program or consider prepping for an NCQA Multicultural Health Care Distinction.
+If you’re a payer and you’d like to observe your present language obstacles, review your internal cultural competence program or consider prepping for the NCQA Health Equity Accreditation.